aeiti/Pokemon-Card-Collection/README.md

  <!-- Adam Manning 2021 -->
  <h6>
-  *I began this project as an assignment for college and is intended to demonstrate the use of the REST API.
+  *I began this project as an assignment for college and it is intended to demonstrate the use of the REST API.
  </h6>

 # cards